 Excel supports publishing of local Excel files.
 They do not need to be saved to OneDrive for Business or SharePoint Online.

-You can only publish local files if you're using Excel 2016 (or later) with an Office 365 subscription.
+You can only publish local files if you're using Excel 2016 (or later) with a Microsoft 365 subscription.
 Excel 2016 standalone installations can Publish to Power BI, but only when the workbook is saved to OneDrive for Business or SharePoint Online.

 When you select Publish, you can select the workspace to which you want to publish.
-The workspace can be your personal workspace, or a group workspace to which you have access, as shown in the following image.
+If your Excel file resides on OneDrive for Business, you can only publish to your My Workspace.
+If your Excel file resides on a local drive, you can publish to My Workspace or a shared workspace to which you have access.

 Two options on how to get your workbook into Power BI.